 No matter the why, you became a one, apart.

-The what is key.
-If the things you’re reading in this post feel familiar in some way, it’s time to decide to pay attention to this aspect of your life.
+If you find yourself cut off from others, it’s time to decide to pay attention to this aspect of your life.
 God does not intend for you to be socially isolated.
 And the LORD God said, It is not good that the man should be alone.
 (Genesis 2:18a) Though the Lord spoke this about Adam, he meant it for every single one of us.
 Including you.